What is a liver transplant?

 - Viral hepatitis.
 Hepatitis B or C are common causes.

 - NAFLD (nonalcoholic fatty liver disease) or NASH (nonalcoholic steatohepatitis).
 With NAFLD, too much fat builds up in the liver and damages it.
-This is not caused by alcohol use.
+This isn't caused by alcohol use.
 NASH is a form of NAFLD that includes fat buildup, hepatitis, and liver cell damage.

 - Metabolic diseases.
 Disorders that change the chemical activity in cells affected by the liver.